polyrhythm-project/new-polyrhythm-project-website/maps/index.md

 ## How to use the maps ##

-NOTE: These maps are preliminary versions of the final maps, which are still under development.

 There are many ways to interact with the maps.
 You can zoom in and out to regions of interest or use the search box on the lower left-hand side to instantly zoom to a location.
 You can then click